LiamMarrinan/Latin102/Quiz-2.md

 > 3. accusitive because it is the direct object.

 Nessus gave Deianira a vial of blood, by which hercules was poisoned.
-> 1. cui
+> 1. cui❌
 > 2. the vial of blood (masculin,singular)
-> 3. Dative because it is the indirect object.
+> 3. Dative because it is the indirect object.❌

 In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
 > 1. qui